Randall Luthi

-Randall B. Luthi (born 1955) is an attorney and rancher from Freedom, who served as a Republican in the Wyoming House of Representatives from 1995—2007.
-He was the Speaker for his last two-year term, 2005—2007.
+Randall B. Luthi (born 1955) is an attorney and rancher from Freedom, who served as a Republican in the Wyoming House of Representatives from 1995 to 2007.
+He was the Speaker for his last two-year term, 2005 to 2007.
 Prior to 2005, he had been the House Majority Leader.
 Previously, he had been an intern in the Congressional office of Wyoming Congressman Dick Cheney.

 From 2007 to 2009, he was the director of the Department of Interior's Minerals Management Service.

-On March 1, 2010, Luthi became president of the National Ocean Industries Association (NOIA), a Washington, D.C. based political action committee representing "the companies that develop the nation’s valuable offshore energy resources.".
+On March 1, 2010, Luthi became president of the National Ocean Industries Association (NOIA), a Washington, D.C.–based political action committee representing "the companies that develop the nation’s valuable offshore energy resources.".
 As NOIA president, Luthi wrote to the acting director of the Minerals Management Service on June 7, 2010, advocating rapid clarification of offshore drilling rules because "it is not a time for a lengthy and undefined ban or suspension on all drilling."

 In June 2007, upon the death of U.S. Senator Craig Thomas, Luthi was among thirty applicants for appointment to fill the vacancy until a special election is held on November 4, 2008.
 Luthi was not chosen by the Republican State Central Committee as one of the three finalists to be considered for appointment by the state's governor, Democrat Dave Freudenthal.
 Luthi tied for fifth place on the second ballot and lost a tie-breaking vote.